4exova/test/QuickStart.en.md

     })
     ```

-To consider that page shows all necessary objects, open [http://localhost:8080/desktop.bundles/hello/hello.html](http://localhost:8080/desktop.bundles/hello/hello.html).
+To consider that the page shows all necessary objects, open [http://localhost:8080/desktop.bundles/hello/hello.html](http://localhost:8080/desktop.bundles/hello/hello.html).

-You may provide some changes into existing blocks on your [redefinition level](https://en.bem.info/tools/bem/bem-tools/levels/).
+You can provide additional changes to existing blocks on your [redefinition level](https://en.bem.info/tools/bem/bem-tools/levels/).

 <a name="block_creation"></a>

-### 2. Create block
+### 2. Create a block

-To provide appropriate work of all object on the page, it is necessary to specify additional functionality of `hello` block on your redefinition level.
+To provide correct work to all object on the page, it is necessary to specify additional functionality of `hello` block on your redefinition level.

-1. Manually create directory of `hello` block on the `desktop.blocks` level.
+1. Create a directory of `hello` block on `desktop.blocks` level.
-2. Place required for the project [block's implementation technology files](https://en.bem.info/method/filesystem/) (`CSS`, `JS`, `BEMHTML`) into **hello** directory.
+2. Create [the implementation technology files](https://bem.info/method/filesystem/) (`CSS`, `JS`, `BEMHTML`) required to the block in **hello** directory.
-    Block directory name and its nested files should coincide with block name specified in BEMJSON file.
+    A block directory name and its nested files must coincide with block name specified in a BEMJSON file.

-   *  `hello.js` – describes dynamic page functionality;
+   *  `hello.js` – describes dynamic page functionality
-   *  `hello.bemhtml` – template for generation of block HTML representation;
+   *  `hello.bemhtml` – a template for generation of the block HTML representation
-   *  `hello.css` – changes objects design on the page.
+   *  `hello.css` – changes a custom design on the page

 <a name="block_hello_modification"></a>

-### 3. Implement hello block
+### 3. Implement `hello` block

-For block representation in BEM terms it is necessary to describe it in the implementation technology files.
+To implement the block in BEM terms, use the created technology files.

 <a name="JS_modification"></a>

-#### 3.1 Implement block in JavaScript technology
+#### 3.1 Implement `hello` block in JavaScript technology

-1. Describe a block reaction depending on user action with help of `onSetMod` property in the `desktop.blocks/hello/hello.js` file.
-After button clicking greeting text will be replaced with the user name entered in the input field.
+1. Describe a block reaction depending on a user action using `onSetMod` property in the `desktop.blocks/hello/hello.js` file.
+A click on the button adds the user name from the input field into the greeting phrase.
-JavaScript code is written using the [i-bem.js](https://ru.bem.info/technology/i-bem/) (for the moment this article is available only in russian language) declarative JavaScript framework.
+JavaScript code is written using [i-bem.js](https://ru.bem.info/technology/i-bem/) (this article is available only in russian language) declarative JavaScript framework.

     ```js
     onSetMod: {